Why is my email being sent from firstname.lastname@example.org?

 If your DNS settings have this feature and Booking Manager server is not allowed to send emails in your name, it will be sent from firstname.lastname@example.org to ensure uninterrupted the delivery of notifications.

-In order to allow e-mails to be send on your behalf you need to allow Booking manager mail server to do that in your SPF record.
-This is an example for Gmail users:
+In order to allow e-mails to be send on your behalf you need to allow Booking Manager mail servers.
+To do that add following text to your existing SPF DNS record:

 Multiple SPF records are not allowed